Letterbook/FEP/fep/c390/fep-c390.md

 ### Proof generation

 The identity proof document MUST contain a data integrity proof, which includes a cryptographic proof and parameters required to verify it.
-It MUST be created according to the *Data Integrity* specification, section [4.1 Generate Proof](https://w3c.github.io/vc-data-integrity/#generate-proof).
+It MUST be created according to the *Data Integrity* specification, section [4.1 Add Proof](https://w3c.github.io/vc-data-integrity/#add-proof).
 The value of `verificationMethod` property of the data integrity proof MUST match the value of `subject` property of the identity proof document.

 The resulting data integrity proof MUST be added to identity proof document under the `proof` key.